-- Applicants applying to this program must have a Cedula - Single men and women, married & unmarried couples, heterosexual and LGBTQ parents living throughout the United States are eligible to adopt - Colombian heritage families 25-45 years old must be open to a minimum specified age range of 0-4 years old at the time of referral.
-Families 46-50 years old are eligible to adopt a child 5 9 years old - Applicants age 50 and older should consult with Spence-Chapin - Applicants living outside the United States should contact Spence-Chapin and will be assessed on a case-by-case basis
+- Applicants applying to this program must have a Cedula; for partnered/married applicants, only one applicant must hold U.S. citizenship - Singles, married & unmarried couples, heterosexual and LGBTQ parents living throughout the United States are eligible to adopt - Single applicants must hold U.S. citizenship - Colombian heritage families 25-50 years old must be open to a minimum specified age range of 0-5 years old at the time of referral or a sibling group of two, 0-6 years old.
+Families 51-54 years old are eligible to adopt a child 6-9 years old at the time of referral or a sibling group of two, where the oldest child is 7-9 years old - Applicants living outside the United States should contact Spence-Chapin and will be assessed on a case-by-case basis

-- Dossier submission to referral 12-24 months - Families can expect to travel to Colombia for 4-6 weeks to finalize the adoption - Post-adoption reports required at 6, 12, 18, & 24 months after the child comes home
+- Dossier submission to referral 12-24 months - Families can expect to travel to Colombia for 4-6 weeks to finalize the adoption - Post-adoption reports required at 6, 12, 18, & 24 months after the child comes home for children 0-7 - Post-adoption reports required at 6, 12, 18, 24, 30, and 36 months after the child comes home for children 8+ and sibling groups